YizhakTime/CSCI490/README.md

 - Added app1 directory which has Flutter code, yolov8 directory has pretrained ultralytics yolov8 model and code for object detection
 - Used Firebase Auth UI for user authentication, Firebase for backend, Flutter vision package, ultralytics model
 - Only works with 80 objects via COCO dataset in Ultralytics site
+- To run flutter app, download flutter framework, import code, and use flutter run